Let’s Start With A Story…

 1. Write about what you thought and felt.

-Going back in time, ponder what the negative situations were like for you.
-Did you feel embarrassed when Dad pointed out your teeth to people?
+Going back in time, think about what the negative situations were like for you.
+Did you feel embarrassed when Dad pointed out your hair to people?
 Were you angry about Mom’s consistent efforts to make you stand up straighter and taller?
 Write it down.

 2. What are your current thoughts and feelings?